ywmaggie/webwork2edx/README.md

 This is a partially completed translator from webwork PG format to edX XML format.

-To run the translator, use python yacc_v4.py to run nonrandomized problems.
-Run yacc_random.py and then run yacc_combine in the same folder for randomized problems.
+Folder 'class encapsulated' contains the most recent translator.
+Put all three files in the same folder.
+To run the translator, run 'python translate.py' and when you see '>     ', input the name of file that you want to transalte.
+Then you will get a XML file of the same name as the original file in the same folder.

+Folder 'sample examples' contains all original PG files and the output XML files.
+You can see for reference.

+Folder 'lex' and 'yacc' are old versions of the translator.

-If you want to test the result, copy the output in output.XML and paste to the edX studio and you can see the result.
+If you want to test the result, copy the output and paste to the edX studio and you can see the result.